Crowdfund Your Business in Less than One Month!

 Send your attorney all the documents they’ll need to get started.
 This will include, at a minimum, your formation documents (certification of incorporation or organization), your bylaws or operating agreement, and any document relating to previous financing rounds.

 Your attorney will have to prepare offering documents.
 It could be a Form C (Reg CF), PPM or disclosure documents (Reg D), or Form 1-A (Reg A+).
-All these document essentially ask you to disclose anything an investors should know.
+All these documents essentially ask you to disclose anything investors should know.

 - Debt Note: Companies that are unlikely to undergo a merger/acquisition or go public, and whose values are not high multiples of their revenue may want to seriously consider raising debt, instead of some form of equity.
 The return to investors could be simple interest over a set period of time (i.e. 15% annualized interest over 3 years) or could utilize a revenue-sharing model (10% of revenue over the next 5 years at a 2x cap).
 Brick and mortar businesses are more likely to raise debt.

 - Equity: Common stock is usually just ordinary stock with few or no special powers or rights.
 Oftentimes, in a liquidation event, common stockholders get paid last, after debt holders and preferred stockholders.